Who Are the Key Parties in a Condemnation Lawsuit?

 Condemning Authority (Plaintiff)

-The condemning authority initiates the condemnation lawsuit to acquire property through eminent domain.
-This is typically a government agency, though private companies like pipeline or railroad operators may also receive eminent domain powers for specific projects.
+The condemning authority, also called the “condemnor,” initiates the condemnation lawsuit to acquire property through eminent domain.
+This party is typically a government agency—federal, state, or local—seeking property for public projects like highways, schools, or infrastructure improvements.
+In rare cases, private companies such as pipeline or railroad companies may receive eminent domain powers for specific projects deemed to serve the public interest.

 Property Owner (Defendant)